cdr6934/cdr6934/README.md

 ### 🔭 I’m currently working on ...
 * Working to update my [blogging site](https://www.cbayes.com) with new look and content
+* Wanting to get into the habit of editing a weekly newsletter on Generative Arts and build a readership base to geek out with

 ### 🌱 I’m currently learning ...
 * Taking Bayesian Statistics and learning to use it in R